-Summer Course Loads.
-Maximum load for each five-week session is six semester hours and nine semester hours for an eight-week session.
-The student registering in a five-week session and an eight-week session simultaneously may not exceed the following combinations of semester hours:
+Load.
+The summer session semester hour load limit is seven semester hours for each five-week session and nine semester hours for the eight-week session.
+The student may not exceed a total of 14 semester hours for any combination of sessions.